A Best Of Guide To Düsseldorf, Germany

 - Buy the Dusseldorf Card while you are in town.
 They come in 24, 48, or 72 hours.
 This will get you unlimited bus and tram use around the city and reduced or free admission to many attractions.
 I would first map out what you want to do before you use the card.
 Many of the attractions you can walk to if you staying central.

-- Don’t be afraid about the language.
+- Don’t be afraid of the language.
 I had no problem here whatsoever.

 - Don’t forget they use the round Euro plugs here!!